Iain Eairdsidh MacAsgaill: Death and legacy

 His health worsened again and, at the age of only 35, Iain Eairsidh MacAsgaill died of pneumonia at Perth in June 1934.
 He was buried under the marker 377 in Karrakatta Cemetery, in the Perth suburb of the same name.

 In 1983, Dr Iain Napier MacAsgaill put a gravestone where Iain Eairdsidh was buried.
 At Dr. MacAsgaill's request, acclaimed bagpiper John D. Burgess visited the grave during a tour of Australia and played a lament for the deceased poet and piper.

-After first reading her great-uncle's Australian poetry of homesickness during a Gaelic class held in Glasgow, Alina NicAsgaill Simpson took the initiative to repatriate MacAsgaill's remains to Lewis and Harris.
+After first reading her great-uncle's Australian poetry of homesickness during a Gaelic class held in Glasgow, Alina NicAsgaill Simpson took the initiative to repatriate MacAsgaill's remains to Berneray, Harris.
 Alina raised £6000 within six months and fulfilled her great-uncle's last wishes in 2010.
 Following a Reformed funeral in Gaelic which was attended by more than 40 relatives, MacAsgaill was laid to rest beside his parents.

 In a subsequent interview with The Scotsman, Simpson revealed that the current owner of her great uncle's farm near Varley, Western Australia, Gary Struthers, had recently changed its name back to "Borvedale" in honor of the former owner of the land.